Guide to Petrified Forest National Park

 Most visitors use the 28 mile long park road to travel though the area and stop to see the main sights.
 There are no campgrounds in the park, but it is possible to wilderness camp while backpacking.

-You can start your visit at the Rainbow Forest Museum to learn about the history and ecology of the area.
+You can start your visit at the visitor center called the Rainbow Forest Museum to learn about the history and ecology of the area.
 There is a short trail next to the building with some of the largest petrified logs in the park, making a good introduction to other sites you will see.

 While I found the petrified logs very interesting, my favorite part of the park to hike was Blue Mesa.
 This short one mile loop takes you around a colorful otherworldly landscape of purple striped hills.

 Newspaper Rock is a striking reminder of the people who lived in the region.
 They left their marks on a large rock.
 Some of the petrogylphs are more than 2000 years old.
 You can’t get close to the rock but you can see it from an overlook using a telescope to see the drawings up close.

 There are several developed trails in the park but if you want to explore on your own head to the backcountry to walk off trail.

 If you are a fan of architecture and history be sure to stop by the Painted Desert Inn to see the beautiful building designed by Mary Jane Coulter and its fabulous murals and furnishings.
 Curious about National Park architecture?
 Take a look at our Parkitecture Guide!

 Another interesting historical sight is the old rusty car at the Route 66 marker.